Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	monitors

-9. What is an example of a workflow
+9. What is an example of a workflow that can be automated through security orchestration, automation, and response (SOAR)?